 Weatherboards & Cladding

 Timber weatherboards have been in use for over 100 years in New Zealand.
-When installed correctly, they provide an excelled cladding.
-Timber won't crack or crumble like concrete and brick will, and because it has the ability and flexibility to move, timber will often fare better than rigid materials (brick, concrete, etc) in an earthquake.
+If installed correctly, they are prooved to be an excellent cladding material.
+Timber won't crack or crumble, flexible to move and so timber is often far better than rigid materials such as brick and concrete in an earthquake situation.

 CertClad is the brand name for Timspec’s certified cavity-based weatherboard cladding systems.
 These are tested and assessed in accordance with the requirements of NZ Building Code Clause E2/VM1. by a third-party organisation and have attained CodeMark certification.
 Find profiles, species, certification and installation manuals and drawings here.